InstantAIguru Twilio ConversationRelay Architecture Documentation

 Session State Management:

-The WebSocket object maintains distinct flags to track the session status:
+The WebSocket object maintains internal flags to track the session status:

 Layer 3: AWS Lambda (Backend Processing Layer)

-twilioVoice verifies the Twilio request signature, sanitizes the phone number, and loads the specific configuration file for that number.
-It initializes the chat context manager and determines the correct WebSocket URL (Development/Production, English/Spanish).
+The voice webhook handler verifies the Twilio request signature, sanitizes the phone number, and loads the configuration profile for that number.
+It initializes the chat context manager and determines the correct WebSocket route (development/production, English/Spanish).
 Finally, it generates and returns the XML response containing the <ConversationRelay> instruction with all necessary context parameters.

 Handles user input during transfer scenarios:

-processHandoffChoice processes the results of a Twilio <Gather> action initiated during a handoff or menu flow.
-It evaluates the user's input (DTMF or speech) against configured options and generates the subsequent TwiML to route the call (e.g., dialing a specific phone number, playing a message, or hanging up).
+The handoff handler processes the results of a Twilio <Gather> action initiated during a handoff or menu flow.
+It evaluates the user's input (DTMF or speech) against configured options and generates the subsequent TwiML to route the call (e.g., dialing a configured destination, playing a message, or hanging up).

 Handles streaming responses via SSE:

-askStream is an AWS Lambda function that uses response streaming.
-It accepts the prompt and context from the query parameters, validates authentication, and establishes an SSE stream.
-It initializes the chat context and invokes handleQuery to process the request, streaming the results back to the client.
+The streaming request handler accepts the prompt and context from the request, validates authentication, and establishes an SSE stream.
+It initializes the chat context and hands off to the query orchestrator to process the request, streaming the results back to the client.

 Core query processing with RAG retrieval:

-handleQuery orchestrates the AI processing.
+The query orchestrator drives the AI processing.
 It performs pre-qualification to analyze intent and potentially rephrase the question.
-Based on the analysis, it either generates a direct response or triggers a RAG (Retrieval-Augmented Generation) workflow (doRAG) to search the knowledge base and generate an informed answer.
+Based on the analysis, it either generates a direct response or triggers a RAG (Retrieval-Augmented Generation) workflow to search the knowledge base and generate an informed answer.
 It reports progress via the stream.

 Retrieval-Augmented Generation with streaming: